nbitzz/FossifyMyUrl/README.md

 In theory, you should also be able to install these using `npm update`.

 ## Configuring FossifyMyUrl
 You can change frontend settings using the Frontends.json file.
+Other options can be found in the Fossify.json file.